-Anna Howard Shaw, a former NAWSA president, heads the Women’s Committee of the Council of National Defense, a body that coordinates women’s patriotic activity in support of the war effort.
+Anna Howard Shaw, a former NAWSA president, heads the Women’s Committee of the Council of National Defense, a body coordinating women’s patriotic activity to support the war effort.

 The U.S. Navy hires 12,000 women as clerks in the same job classifications and for the same pay as men so that it can send men overseas.

 1918 – The House of Representatives passes a suffrage amendment, but it is defeated in the Senate.

 The U.S. government reports that 1.4 million women work in war industries.
 After World War I, these women are forced out of industrial work.